mymelo/melosession/README.md

 ###Features
 * Read and write values by a key
+* Plugin support to compatible with any type of databases
 * Write any type of document such as json documents
 * Auto sync old and new database